-What happens after Go Training?Once you’ve successfully completed CYIA training camp, you can serve as a summer missionary!
+What happens after Go Training?Once you’ve successfully completed training, you can serve as a summer missionary!
 What does that mean?
 Well, here are just a few of the opportunities that you may have the opportunity to serve at throughout the summer.

-Kids from all over the state join us at camp!
-It’s a crazy time of canoes, songs, lessons, games, food, learning new skills, and making new friends.
-When ninety-some kids and thirty-some staff get together, adventure is a guarantee.
-And when you counsel the children in your cabins or on your teams – whether through cabin devos, deep conversations under a tree, or after chapel – you’ll see what a difference Jesus’ love can make.
-(Note: CYIA students are invited to join camp staff based on age, level of commitment during the summer, and maturity).Other opportunities Depending on your local CEF chapter, you may have the opportunity to serve in a variety of other ministries, both locally and beyond, such as day camps, national missions trips, and more!
+Camp Good News Camp is a crazy time of canoes, songs, lessons, games, food, learning new skills, and making new friends.
+Adventure is a guarantee.
+And when you counsel the children – whether through cabin devos, deep conversations under a tree, or after chapel – you’ll see what a difference Jesus’ love can make.
+(Note: Summer missionaries are invited to serve in various camp staff roles based on age, level of commitment during the summer, and maturity).Other opportunities Depending on your local CEF chapter, you may have the opportunity to serve in a variety of other ministries, both locally and beyond, such as day camps, national missions trips, and more!